Finance - Master of Science (MSc)

 Many more reasons for studying Finance in Ulm are described in this video.

-The Master in Finance program provides a unique interdisciplinary education in mathematical finance to students from around the world:
+The Master in Finance program provides a provides a quantitative and practical education to students from around the world.
+Students have the choice between three specializations:

 Through the program, students will gain a sound understanding of cutting-edge techniques used by financial institutions, consultants, regulators and many others.
 Graduates of the program are familiar with topcis such as